Why are relationships important? Research establishes that health and joy are correlated with quality friendships.

 The first exercise is to write down your 28 closest adult relationships.

-You will periodically need to revise the list.
+You can always revise and fine-tune it later (you will periodically need to revise the list).

 This isn’t a high school popularity contest, and you don’t have to share the results of your list with anyone else.